Over 30 Years: The Mectizan® Donation Program

 Also known as elephantiasis, LF results in disfiguring swelling in the limbs and genitals.
 Parasitic infection spread by mosquitoes and damages the human lymphatic system.
 More than 1.3 billion people are at risk, and 30 percent of those infected live in Africa.

 According to Uche Amazigo, former director of the African Programme for Onchocerciasis Control, “by engaging the people, the treatment coverage increased significantly.”

-People in the communities are an integral part of the distribution process in the more than 146,000 communities where Mectizan has been distributed.
+People in the communities are an integral part of the distribution process in 49 countries where Mectizan has been distributed.